 1. Sign up with a business solution provider (BSP).

-A BSP is a platform that can connect your business with the WhatsApp Business API, providing all the advantages of WhatsApp and many more.
-Such a platform has the resources and is authorized by WhatsApp to conduct all the necessary checks into the legitimacy of your business.
-Specifically, a BSP has the power to:
+A BSP is a platform that connects your business with the WhatsApp business API and providing all of the advantages of WhatsApp and more.
+Such platform has the resources and is authorized by WhatsApp to conduct all the necessary checks into the legitimacy of your business.
+A BSP has the power to:

 - Analyze and deliver valuable data-driven insights.